hetzwaard/libft/README.md

 # Libft - Custom C Library

 Libft is a custom C library that contains useful functions for C programming.
-It includes my own versions of important standard C functions, as well as some extra features like `ft_printf`, `get_next_line`, and `linked list` functions.
+It includes my own versions of important standard C functions, as well as some extra features like `ft_printf` and `get_next_line` functions.

 ### What’s in Libft: